-Jane’s latest novel, A Midwinter Match, is out in 2021 and published by Boldwood.
+Jane’s latest novel, There’s No Place Like Home, came out in January 2023 and was published by Boldwood.

 Faith Martin has been writing for over 25 years.
-She is the Kindle bestselling author of the 18 book DI Hilary Greene series, reissued by Joffe Books, as well as the new bestselling Ryder and Loveday Oxford-based mystery series for HarperCollins’ HQ Digital.
+She is the bestselling author of the 20 book DI Hilary Greene series, reissued by Joffe Books, as well as the bestselling Ryder and Loveday Oxford-based mystery series for HarperCollins’ HQ Digital.

 Jenny lives in Crowborough, the home of Winnie the Pooh and an outrageous number of charity shops.
 She loves a moral dilemma, and writes high-concept crime novels that explore deep philosophical questions like, ‘How much would I have to pay you to eat a human toe?’